awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-install-windows.md

 If the browser security settings on the Windows Server instance provide the permissions \(for example, to `http://*.s3.amazonaws.com`\), you can use a direct link for your region to download the CodeDeploy agent and then run the installer manually\.

+**Important**
+You must choose the .msi from the region that is the same as your CodeDeploy Application in the AWS Console.
+The codedeploy commands are hardcoded into the .msi, and if you choose the incorrect region, the codedeploy agent may fail with inconsistent regions in codedeploy-agent-log.

 | Region name | Download link |
 | --- | --- |